Week 27: The Epistle to the Hebrews & the epistle of James

 Additional Reading and Links

-- Alma E. Gygi looks at the evidence that Melchizedek and Shem, the son of Noah, were the same person in “I Have a Question,” Ensign (November 1973): 15–16.
+Alma E. Gygi looks at the evidence that Melchizedek and Shem, the son of Noah, were the same person in “I Have a Question,” Ensign, November 1973, pp. 15–16.